baconpaul/six-sines/doc/design.md

 ------
   so then it is

-Env Plus/Mul
+Env Plus/Mul (envIsMultiplactive)
-LFO is enveloped or not
+LFO is enveloped or not  (lfoIsEnveloped)

 Env Depth (gray out if env is Mul)
 LFO Depth

 are the 5 controls we need for each 'nubbin'

+With that in mind review
+- Ratio
+- Self
+- FromTo
+- Mixer
+- Main
 -----

 GENERAL AND CLEANUPS
 - Temposync Labels screwed
+- Triangle Waveform
 - Per operator octave
 - Windows HPDI
 - Screen Reader Check